 Supervised skills development

 You need to complete 40 hours of supervised skills development before you take on case studies.
-During these skills development sessions you will be:

 There are two different ways you could have your skills development: